By default, apply a NaN-aware Gaussian filter independently to the real

 If real and imag have no harmonic axis.

-Number of harmonics in harmonic is less than 2 or does not match
+If the number of harmonics in harmonic is less than 2 or does not

 or double harmonic.